1962 FIFA World Cup qualification (UEFA)

 The European section of the 1962 FIFA World Cup qualification functioned as the qualifiers for the 1962 World Cup, which took place in Chile.
 For an overview of the qualification rounds, see the article 1962 FIFA World Cup qualification.

+In addition to 29 UEFA teams, 1 CAF team (Ethiopia) competed in the UEFA section.

 Format

 The 30 teams were divided into 10 groups.
 The groups had different rules, as follows: